ProjetsPL/treehouse-theme/collections/_posts/us/what-keeps-mosquitoes-away-best-garden-mosquito-repellent.md

 ---
 ## Can a natural mosquito repellent replace store-bought products?

-Natural mosquito control methods might be as effective as many store-bought products.
-The only thing that needs to be kept in mind is the **right preparation and proper use** of such remedies.
+Natural mosquito control methods might be as effective as some store-bought products.
+The only thing that needs to be kept in mind is the **right preparation and proper usage** of such remedies.
 The most popular method is using essential oils for mosquito repellent, whose strong scent scare the insects away.
 They are for instance:

 {:.list.list-positive}